Al-Anon/Alateen: History

 Al-Anon was co-founded in 1951, 16 years after the founding of Alcoholics Anonymous on June 10, 1935, by Anne B. and Lois W. (wife of AA co-founder Bill W.).
 Before the formation of Al-Anon, independent groups of families of alcoholics met.
 "Bill thought the[se] groups could be consolidated and that Lois should be the one to take it on."

-Al-Anon adopted the Twelve Steps of Alcoholics Anonymous for their use "word for word with the exception of the Twelfth Step", changing the word "alcoholics" to "others" ("we tried to carry this message to others").
+Al-Anon adopted the Twelve Steps of Alcoholics Anonymous for their own use, changing the word "alcoholics" in the twelfth step to "others" ("we tried to carry this message to others").
 Its name derives from the first parts of the words "Alcoholics Anonymous".
 Alateen, part of Al-Anon, began in California in 1957 when a teenager named Bob "joined with five other young people who had been affected by the alcoholism of a family member."

 Purpose

 Although people commonly turn to Al-Anon for help in stopping another's drinking, the organization recognizes that the friends and families of alcoholics are often traumatized themselves and in need of emotional support and understanding.
-According to Lois W.:
+The Al-Anon program takes the focus away from the alcoholic and redirects it to the loved one.
+By working the 12 Steps, individuals can work on themselves and the ways that the family disease of alcoholism has changed their own thinking, opposed to the unsuccessful attempts of changing the alcoholic.
+The fellowship believes that after so long of living and loving an alcoholic, the loved ones take on blame, hurt, and the guilt of the alcoholic, in turn becoming ill too.
+The purpose is to have a community in which the loved one can share experience, strength, and hope aiding in solving common problems, not fixing the alcoholic.